npresearchlab/NavCity_Toolkit/README.md

 1. Open the `Familiarization Trial` Unity project (see Installation above)
 2. Locate and open the main scene file
 3. Connect your VR headset
-4. Press Play in the Unity Editor to test
+4. Press Play in the Unity Editor to run

 **For NavCity (Main Task):**
 1. Open the `NavCity` Unity project (see Installation above)
 2. Navigate to the main scene file in the Project window
 3. Review the scene hierarchy and key GameObjects
 4. Connect your VR headset
+5. Edit your participant ID in the right-hand panel
-5. Press Play in the Unity Editor to test
+5. Press Play in the Unity Editor to run

 > **Note**: These are separate Unity projects and must be opened independently.
 You cannot run both simultaneously in the same Unity instance.